Sumner, NE

 About Sumner, NE

-Sumner is a small community in Nebraska with a population of 379 residents.
-The median household income is $66,875 per year, which is near the national average.
-The median age in Sumner is 36.9 years.
+Sumner is a small community located in Nebraska with a population of 379 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,875 per year, which is 11% below the national median of $75,149.
+The median age of 36.9 years is close to the US median age of 38.9 years.

 Cost of Living in Sumner, NE